Nate Lowe Player Props: Rangers vs. Dodgers

 Nate Lowe At The Plate

-- Among qualifying hitters, he ranks 30th in batting average, while his on-base percentage ranks 22nd and he is 69th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 29th, his on-base percentage ranks 19th, and he is 60th in the league in slugging.

-- Lowe is batting .316 during his last outings and is on a four-game hitting streak.
+- Lowe enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .389 with one homer.

-- Lowe has driven in a run in 36 games this year (37.5%), including 10 games with more than one RBI (10.4%).
+- In 37 games this season (38.1%), Lowe has picked up an RBI, and in 11 of those games (11.3%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 46 of 96 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.